sirius90/ngApplication/README.md

 The main logic of the solution can be found in ngApplication-> Controllers-> UploadController.cs

-A unit test project is included with a respective test file that contains the JSON Schema.
+A unit test project is included with a respective test file that contains the JSON object.